 Note: This article is part of a series on the history of autism treatment.

+You may wonder when did autism become a diagnosis?
+When was autism recognized?
 The first use of the word “autistic” was in the early 20th century, as a descriptor of symptoms.
 In 1912, Eugen Blueler used the term to define symptoms associated with schizophrenia.
 It wasn’t until 1943 that “autism” was used as a diagnostic term.
 In the first case of autism, Dr. Leo Kanner used the term to diagnose a social and emotional disorder.
 Previous observations of patients with symptoms of autism had led psychiatrists to a diagnosis of schizophrenia.
 The diagnosis of autism was used with eleven patients that Dr. Kanner was studying at the time, but the story began with one patient, Donald Triplett.

-Donald Triplett, First Case of Autism
+Donald Triplett, First Case of Austism

-Donald Triplett was the first person to be diagnosed with autism.
+Donald Triplett was the first autism diagnosis.
 He was born in 1933 to a family in Forest, Mississippi.
 His family was well known and well respected in their small community.
 Before his diagnosis of autism, Donald had been placed in an institution.
 This was typical for children diagnosed with a mental disorder at that time.
 Parents of children who were diagnosed with a behavioral disorder were encouraged to place their children in a facility separate from their families.
 Donald was placed in an institution that was located in Sanatorium, Mississippi which was about 50 miles from Donald’s home in Forest.
 His parents were allowed to visit him monthly.
 Donald was taken to the institution at age three and remained there a year.
 He became more isolated during his time there, and this concerned his family.
 After a year in the institution, his parents brought him home, against the suggestion of the doctors.
 His parents were determined to find answers for themselves and for Donald.

 In Search of Help for Donald